hariharansr2004/Java-Cheat-Sheet/README.md

 - **Libraries and Other Components** required to run Java applications.

 **Note:**
-`- JRE is platform-dependent
+`- JRE is platform-dependent`
-- JRE is primarily for running Java applications, not for development.`
+`- JRE is primarily for running Java applications, not for development.`

 <br>